yiisoft/assets/README.md

 1. [Define asset bundles](docs/asset-bundles.md).
 These are config classes defining where your assets are and how they should be used.
 2. [Register bundles to asset manager](docs/asset-manager.md) and obtain list of files to include.
+3. Optionally [use asset converter with asset bundle](docs/asset-converter.md) for asset format conversion (such as TypeScript to JavaScript).
-3. Use your favorite method to include files into HTML (out of scope of this package).
+4. Use your favorite method to include files into HTML (out of scope of this package).

 ## Tests